-A nice 3 bedroom, 2 bathroom home with a backyard in a thriving suburban location, with a good school district and low crime rates, that can be turned around in a short period of time with light rehab is a definite winner.
+A nice three-bedroom, two-bathroom home with a backyard in a thriving suburban location, with a good school district and low crime rates, that can be turned around in a short period of time with light rehab is a definite winner.
 A cul-de-sac location and a walking distance to the park are a nice cherry on top.

 Category 2: Core-plus Asset Investments

 Core-plus assets are similar to the core investments but add a “growth” component.
-All of the same definitions would apply, but the rehab is more extensive, might include adding a window, and landscaping to better the curb appeal.
+All of the same definitions would apply, but the rehab is more extensive.
+For example, the floor plan of the home is already good but all of the finishes are outdated.
+You would apply a full cosmetic renovation with new flooring, paint, cabinets, tile etc., and add landscaping to better the curb appeal.
 The holding time is longer due to the prolonged construction timeline.

 Before/After Example of Core-plus Asset Property